New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Problem: "I'll do it when I feel motivated."

 Solution: Build habits around environmental cues, not internal states.
-External triggers work regardless of your motivational level.
+The cue triggers the behavior regardless of your motivational state.

 Mistake 4: Breaking the Chain